Prediabetes is a condition where blood glucose levels are higher than normal, but not yet high enough to officially be diagnosed with type 2 diabetes.

 What is the Prediabetes Diagnosis Procedure?

 Both the fasting glucose test and A1c tests are simple.
-Blood gets drawn and the test can be done in the doctors office – sometimes the A1c is a send out and you may need to wait a few days.
+Blood gets drawn at the doctors office or via a pathology lab, providing you with a test result.

 If OGTT is performed, the doctor will take a fasting glucose sample, then you get to drink a very sweet beverage containing 75 grams glucose and hang around for 2 hours.
 They will then take another sample to test the effect of the drink on your blood glucose.